 Information for Interested SP Applicants

-Thank you for your interest in the Standardized Patient Program at University of Pennsylvania School of Medicine.
+Thank you for your interest in the Standardized Patient Program at the Perelman School of Medicine at the University of Pennsylvania.

 We are always looking for new people to join our team of exceptional Standardized Patients.
 We accept applications year-round and hold interviews about four times a year.